Cart

 Designed specifically for the trapezius, the Wedge features 16 precision ridges aligned along the muscle’s length.
 It uses ischemic compression techniques to target and release muscle knots.

-Developed by a physical therapist who’s treated countless patients with this issue, this innovative tool replicates the exact pressure needed to penetrate deep into the muscle—far more efficient than fiddling with balls or rollers.
+Developed by a physical therapist who’s treated countless patients with this issue, this innovative tool replicates the exact pressure needed to penetrate into the muscle—far more efficient than fiddling with balls or rollers.
 No guesswork required.

 THERANUB® The Wedge